Viswanathan Anand is the most important player India has ever produced — and one of the defining figures in the history of competitive chess.

 Before Anand, India had no Grandmasters.
 The country possessed a deep historical connection to the game — shatranj, the medieval Islamic refinement of the original Sanskrit game chaturanga, is the direct ancestor of modern chess — but no professional competitive ecosystem.
 The tournament circuit, training infrastructure, sponsorship networks, and the national federation’s international standing were all negligible by global standards.

 After Anand: India holds the current World Championship title through Gukesh Dommaraju (age 18 at the time of his 2024 victory), the world number 3 position through Arjun Erigaisi, a Candidates qualifier in Praggnanandhaa, three representatives in the Women’s Candidates, and more than 85 active Grandmasters.
+Visit the India chess page for a full picture of India’s current standing in world chess, and see the india-chess-golden-generation-2026 feature for detailed coverage of how this generation emerged.
 The All India Chess Federation is one of FIDE’s most active and well-resourced national bodies.
 Academies operate in Chennai, Kolkata, Mumbai, Hyderabad, and dozens of smaller cities, staffed in many cases by coaches who themselves trained during Anand’s era.

 The causal chain runs directly from Anand to this entire ecosystem.
 He was not one contributing factor among many.
 He was the demonstration effect — the proof that the structure could exist — and without him, it is far from certain that any of the infrastructure that produced Gukesh, Pragg, or Arjun would have been erected at all.